prantlf/minified-size/README.md

 message = "䅬朤堾..."
 ```

-If you run such input through 'babel-minify`, for example, you may become a bigger output instead of a smaller one, because it escapes non-latin characters:
+If you run such input through 'babel-minify`, for example, you may become a lot bigger output instead of a smaller one, because it escapes non-latin characters:

 ```js
 message="\u416C\u6724\u583E\u605B\u0825\u6120\u4C20..."